-There are mainly two types of guarantees, depending on how the obligation is guaranteed:
+There are mainly two types of guarantees:

-- In rem guarantees (security), where an asset is granted as security for the fulfillment of obligations. - Personal guarantees, where a person guarantees the fulfillment of obligations as an additional obligor.
+- In rem guarantees (security), where an asset is granted as security for the fulfillment of obligations; and - Personal guarantees, where a person guarantees the fulfillment of obligations as an additional obligor.

-Under Portuguese law, security/guarantees are ancillary to the secured obligations and do not exist per se.
+Under Portuguese law, security or guarantees are ancillary to the secured obligations and do not exist per se.

-The object of the security/guarantee and the secured obligations must be determined, or at least capable of being determined under the criteria defined by the parties.
-Portuguese law does not provide for the "universal guarantee" over all the debtor's assets.
+The object of the security or guarantee and the secured obligations must be determined, or at least can be determined, under the criteria defined by the parties.
+Portuguese law does not provide "universal guarantee" over all the debtor's assets.